 Renewed commitment to improving working conditions in Cambodia

-PHNOM PENH, Cambodia – The Royal Government of Cambodia (the Ministry of Commerce and the Ministry of Labour), the Garment Manufacturers Association in Cambodia and Better Factories Cambodia – a partnership between the International Labour Organization and the International Finance Corporation, a member of the World Bank Group – today signed on the Memorandum of Understanding (MoU) to improve working conditions and boost competitiveness in Cambodia’s garment industry.
+PHNOM PENH, Cambodia – The Royal Government of Cambodia (the Ministry of Commerce and the Ministry of Labour), the Garment Manufacturers Association in Cambodia and Better Factories Cambodia – a partnership between the International Labour Organization and the International Finance Corporation, a member of the World Bank Group – have signed a the Memorandum of Understanding (MoU) to improve working conditions and boost competitiveness in Cambodia’s garment industry.

-The MoU will see the partnership extended for three years, covering a period from January 2017 to December 2019, during which the partners have committed to increase collaboration to work together to improve the working conditions and boost the competitiveness of the garment sector to build the institutional sustainability of the programme.
+The MoU will see the partnership extended for three years, covering a period from January 2017 to December 2019, during which the partners have committed to increasing collaboration to improve the working conditions and boost the competitiveness of the garment sector and build the institutional sustainability of the programme.
 Cambodian constituents have agreed to contribute approximately 25% to the BFC budget over the next three years, while international garment buyers sourcing from Cambodia who use the ILO Better Factories Cambodia programme assessment reports and factories that participate in BFC training courses will contribute to programme operation based on fees for services rendered.

-During a recent conference with partners to mark fifteen years of work and partnership in the garment sector, consensus among policy maker was that an extended partnership would continue to improve working conditions while consolidating the competitiveness of the garment industry.
+During a recent conference with partners to mark fifteen years of work and partnership in the garment sector, the consensus among policymakers was that an extended partnership would continue to improve working conditions while consolidating the competitiveness of the garment industry.

-GMAC recognizes BFC as an essential component of the government’s policy that helped boost exports said GMAC Chairman Mr Van Sou Ieng, while appealing to brands to commit to this program, to continue buying from Cambodia and to pay a fair price.
+GMAC recognises BFC as an essential component of the government’s policy that helped boost exports, said GMAC Chairman Mr Van Sou Ieng, while appealing to brands to commit to this programme, to continue buying from Cambodia and to pay fair prices.